Professor Kim Reynolds

 - Fax: +44 (0) 191 208 8708

 Kimberley Reynolds specialises in Children's Literature Studies.
 She was President of the International Research Society for Children's Literature 2003-7 and in 2013 received the International Brothers Grimm Award for contributions to the subject.
-She was the first Honorary Senior Fellow of the Australian Research Council Centre for Excellence in the History of Emotions.
+She two of her books have received the prestigious Children's Literature Association Book Award, and she was the first Honorary Senior Fellow of the Australian Research Council Centre for Excellence in the History of Emotions.
 Kim sits on a number of influential boards and committees in the UK and internationally.
-She has been a Trustee of Seven Stories, the National Centre for Research in Children's Literature, since 2004 and served on both the V&A Trustees' committee with responsibility for the Museum of Childhood the board of the charity Booktrust (Chair 2004-8) for 10 years.
-She was a founder-member of the UK's Children's Laureate on whose steering committee she continues to sit, and has advised and contributed to many children's literature broadcasts, programmes, films and other projects, including for the British Library and the British Council.
+She was been a Trustee of Seven Stories, the National Centre for Research in Children's Literature from 2004 to 2016 and served on both the V&A Trustees' committee with responsibility for the Museum of Childhood the board of the charity Booktrust (Chair 2004-8) for 10 years.
+She was a founder-member of the UK's Children's Laureate on whose steering committee she continues to sit, and has advised and contributed to many children's literature broadcasts, programmes, films, blogs and other projects, including for the British Library and the British Council.

 After completing her doctoral research in nineteenth-century juvenile fiction at the University of Sussex, Kim took up a post at what is now the Roehampton University where she and a colleague developed the successful MA in Children's Literature.
 In 1991 she conceived and established the National Centre for Research in Children's Literature (then called the Children's Literature Research Centre) which, under her direction, was awarded a Queen's Prize for Further and Higher Education 2000-2004.
 She led 4 national studies of young people's reading habits; the Children's Literature International Summer School, and conceived and obtained funding for the Marsh Award for Children's Literature in Translation.
 She has organised a number of national and international conferences.
 In 2000 she was made the UK's second Professor of Children's Literature.